The business of St. Valentine’s Day

 Lesson plan overview

 This ESL lesson is focused on the topic of St. Valentine’s Day, and more specifically about the commercialisation of the holiday and the businesses that profit most from it.
 Students will learn useful vocabulary to talk about their attitudes towards St. Valentine’s Day, discuss different aspects of the holiday and learn how to use the linking words despite, rather than, while and whether.
-You can combine this lesson with the worksheets “Phrasal verbs: money”, “Idioms: love”, “Idioms: Black Friday (shopping)”, “Phrasal verbs: shopping”.
+You can combine this lesson with the video-based lesson “What happens to our returns“, “What makes a relationship last“, and “Modern dating“, as well as the worksheets “Phrasal verbs: money”, “Idioms: love”, “Idioms: Black Friday (shopping)”, “Phrasal verbs: shopping”.

 Speaking: The lesson starts with a few conversation questions aiming to establish the general attitude of the students towards St. Valentine’s Day.
 They also look at different adjectives that can be used to describe the holiday and say which ones would they personally use and why.
 Next, students look at 4 different opinions about St. Valentine’s Day, discuss them and say which one they agree with the most.